 The season is here for holiday gatherings.
 The ho, ho, ho buzz is in the air and some of you are planning to attend or host a party.
-While many schools, businesses and social organizations prepare for their Christmas socials, you also must be prepared to exhibit the highest degree of party decorum.
+While many schools, businesses and social organizations prepare for their holiday socials, you also must be prepared to exhibit the highest degree of party decorum.
 Here is some etiquette advice to help you shine.

 Be the Perfect Guest